 Young African elephants like to fight as it tests their strength and helps them transition into growing up.
 Strangely, as elephants mature, they do not usually establish dominance by fighting, instead of whether they are in musth or not.
 Even when they make extremely thunderous noises and kick up a fuss, they seldom harm one another.
 Generally, elephants are peaceful and loving animals.

 African elephants are a very social species.
-The heard is lead by a matriarch and the elephant cow will make most, if not all, of the decisions.
+A matriarch leads the herd, and the elephant cow will make most, if not all, of the decisions.
 She will decide where they eat, drink, and rest.
-That comes through their experience in the areas and knowledge about the best water and food sources.
+That comes through their experience and knowledge about the best water and food sources.
 However, if the old elephant cow in a herd passes away, their knowledge will be lost.

-African elephants, Loxodonta africana, listed in the category vulnerable on the IUCN list.
+African elephants, Loxodonta africana, are listed in the category vulnerable on the IUCN list.

-Please, explore more our wildlife portfolio for other African elephant photographs like ‘Two African Elephants Fighting In Water.’
+Please, explore more of my wildlife portfolio for other African elephant photographs like ‘Two African Elephants Fighting In Water.’
 Let nature inspire you.
-In all nature portfolios, our photos you can license and buy photographic prints.
+You can purchase as stock photos and buy photographic prints as wall art on high-quality print materials in all nature portfolios.
+Like fine art paper, canvas, acrylic, Alu-Dibond, and modern metal.